iteemhe/cses-solutions/introductory/1-Weird_Algorithm.md

 # Weird Algorithm

-This problem is known as *Collatz conjecture*, *3n + 1* Problem.
+This problem is also known as *Collatz conjecture*, *3n + 1* Problem.
 The question asks us to print out all numbers in this sequence, which is known as **Hailstone Sequence**.

 There is not a more clever way or a mathematical method to solve this problem.
 Brute force is the only choice left for us.

-There is a point need to mention.
-If you Google Hailstone Sequence in Google, you can find sometimes the height of the highest number can excess the range of `int`.
-So, I just `unsigned long long` handle this overflow issue.
+There is one point I need to mention.
+If you Google Hailstone Sequence, you can find that sometimes the height of the highest number can excess the range of `int`.
+So, I use `unsigned long long` to handle this overflow issue.
 Because all numbers are positive.

 ```c++
 #include <bits/stdc++.h>